List of characters in mythology novels by Rick Riordan: Zoë Nightshade

-After her incident involving Hercules, Zoë joins the hunters of Artemis, a group of eternal maidens who swears off men for semi-immortality and hunt with Artemis until they fall in battle.
-Zoë Nightshade eventually rose to become Artemis loyal lieutenant for over 2000 years.
+After her incident involving Hercules, Zoë joined the Hunters of Artemis.
+Zoë eventually rises to become Artemis' loyal lieutenant for over 2000 years.

-Zoë Nightshade makes it very clear that she dislikes Thalia Grace.
-Once had they ran into her, Luke Castellan, and Annabeth Chase.
-Zoë had asked Thalia to join the hunters, almost managing to convince her, but Thalia refuses, not wanting to leave Luke.
-Zoë was offended by her decision, which led them into a heated argument.
-This gave Thalia a strong hatred to the Hunters, especially Zoë Nightshade.

-Throughout the book, Zoë talks in an Early Modern, or Shakespearean, English.
-She also is said to speak in an old, strange accent, more heavily when upset.
-She would use words like ‘thou’, ‘thee’, and ‘thy’, and got irritated when Thalia would correct her speech, exclaiming “I hate this language!
-It changes too often!”.
+Throughout the book, Zoë talks in Early Modern, or Shakespearean, English.
+She also was said to speak in an old, strange accent.

-Zoë also showed particular interest and love for the stars.
+Zoë shows particular interest and love for the stars.
 After her death, caused by Ladon attacking her and Atlas’ final blow, she is turned into a constellation by the goddess Artemis.

-However, before she passes onto the stars, Zoë apologizes to Thalia, telling here that could have been sisters.
-She also addresses Percy, telling him that she is honored he carried "Anaklusmos".
+In the TV series, she is portrayed by Saara Chaudry.

 Tyson

 In The Sea of Monsters, Tyson is introduced as Percy's bullied, childish friend.
 When Percy is forced to take him to camp, it is revealed that he is a baby Cyclops and thus a son of Poseidon, making him Percy's half-brother.
-He appears in The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Son of Neptune, The Mark of Athena, The Blood of Olympus and The Tyrant's Tomb.
-In the films, he is portrayed by Douglas Smith.

-Tyson is tall with unkempt teeth and fingernails, brown hair and eye.
-He is mentally about 8 years old, but highly intelligent and compassionate.
+Tyson is tall with unkempt teeth and fingernails, brown hair, and eye.
+He is emotionally about 8 years old but highly intelligent and compassionate.
 As a son of Poseidon, he shares some of Percy's powers.
-As a Cyclops, he is immune to fire and has super strength, an uncanny ability to mimic voices, enhanced senses, and understands the "old tongue" (the language spoken by Gaia to her first children).
-Tyson is close with several characters and magical creatures in the series, including Rainbow the hippocampus, the hellhound Mrs. O'Leary and the harpy Ella, who eventually becomes his girlfriend.
+As a Cyclops, he has immunity to fire, super strength, an uncanny ability to mimic voices, enhanced senses, and understands the "old tongue" (the language spoken by Gaia to her first children).
+Tyson is close with several characters and magical creatures in the series, including Rainbow the hippocampus, the hellhound Mrs. O'Leary, and the harpy Ella, who eventually becomes his girlfriend.